Many diseases of cucurbits can be prevented or minimized in the home vegetable garden by using the following simple cultural controls:

 Clemson University – USDA Cooperative Extension Slide Series, Bugwood.org

 Blossom-end rot appears as a dark-colored dry rot on the end of the fruit where the flower was.
 The problem is caused by a lack of calcium in the developing fruit.
-It is an indication that calcium is lacking in the soil or that the plant does not have the ability to take up enough calcium.
-When growth is rapid, not enough calcium may be delivered to the blossom end of the developing fruit.
+It is an indication of inconsistent watering, hindering the plants ability to adequately supply calcium to the fruit.

-Prevention & Treatment: Help prevent blossom-end rot by having your soil tested through your local county Extension office before planting and lime according to recommendations, usually to pH 6.5.
+Prevention & Treatment: Prevent blossom-end rot by soil testing through the local county Extension office before planting and fertilizing and liming according to recommendations, usually to pH 6.5.
 Always maintain an adequate supply of moisture, especially during fruit growth.
 Mulch plants to prevent rapid drying of the soil and water plants during extended dry periods.
-Apply 1 to 2 pounds of gypsum per 100 square feet as a supplement to liming on calcium deficient soil.
-Lime and/or gypsum should be applied before planting.

 Do not over-fertilize plants with excessive nitrogen or potassium.
 Excess amounts of these nutrients reduce the uptake of calcium in the plant.
 When plants are dark green, extra fertilizer should not be applied.